nilseri01/capstone-project/README.md

 ## Capstone Project

 This is a serverless web project where you can upload your images to watermark them with the text you provide (max 30 length).
 After the image is processed, it will be resized and watermarked (Font color is white for watermarking, so please prefer dark colored images to see the effect.
-The text will appear in the middle of the bottom of the image)
+The text will appear in the middle of the bottom of the image).

 When you first login from web (Auth0), all your images will be displayed (by querying the DynamoDB table).
 You can search with watermark text as your key; here an ElasticSearch query will be performed for matching watermark values (exact text match).